 Side note: The sun can be equally harmful so be sure to include sunscreen as part of these 10 essential items on your boat.

-If you haven’t heard the expression, “The best day in a man’s life is when he buys a boat.
-The next when he sells it”, you’ve probably just started boat shopping.
-The naysayers and cliché’ aside, the cost of family recreation and just about everything else is on the rise.
+If you haven’t heard the expression, “The best day in a man’s life is when he buys a boat, the next when he sells it” you’re probably a boat newbie.
+The cliché’ aside, the cost of family recreation and just about everything else is on the rise.
 If you’ve taken the family out for a movie and some ice cream, you’ve no doubt wondered where your $200.00 went?
-Overpriced snacks aside, the value of a dollar isn’t what it once was and many are finding solace in investing in more fixed cost recreation.
-The end state, a boat has become a predictable budget line for the family fun money.
+Understanding this and considering the value of a dollar isn’t what it once was, many are finding solace in investing in more fixed-cost recreation.
+The end state, a boat will be a predictable budget line for the family’s fun money.

-Finally, considering that interest rates are at an all-time low, there’s truly never been a better time to purchase a boat as you’ll save considerably on smaller loan costs.
-Mix those savings along with aggressive manufacturer and dealer incentives and boat buying for less, while saving on family recreation is no longer a fantasy, it’s reality.
+Finally, considering that interest rates are still rather low, there’s truly never been a better time to purchase a boat as you’ll save considerably on loan costs.
+Mix those savings along with aggressive manufacturer and dealer incentives, and boat buying for less while saving on family recreation is no longer a fantasy, it’s reality.

 Before you buy, check out our recent post “The Best Boat for Your Needs” as a useful resource.